-Still Ill by Monique Jackson is a powerful visual diary about contracting Covid-19
+Still Ill by Monique Jackson is a powerful visual diary about Covid’s prolonged effects

 The London-based illustrator’s depiction provides an honest look at the day-to-day reality of dealing with the debilitating after-effects of the virus.

 Monique Jackson contracted Covid-19 on a train journey with a friend on 15 March, just before the UK lockdown restrictions came into full force.
 “My first symptoms were headaches and fatigue,” the London-based creative tells It’s Nice That.
 “I started to look a bit pale.
 I was sweating, shivering and had a loss of appetite.”
 The following week, she developed issues with her breathing – “I had a tight chest and it felt like I just couldn’t get oxygen into my lungs,” she explains.

 Since then, Monique has experienced a vast array of different symptoms, from a skin rash to extreme chest pains to acid reflux and even tinnitus.
 Four months on and she is still unwell.
 “It’s still hard to pinpoint what is going on in my body,” she says.
 “It is only because my friend and I are both presenting with similar symptoms on a weekly basis that I am aware that this is not unique to my body.”

 Having studied Illustration at the University of Brighton, Monique has always enjoyed drawing and says that “keeping a visual diary is how I process experiences”.
 When she fell ill, she felt it was important that she document her experience and share it.
 “I know there are community forums online, but I wanted to contribute something different,” she explains.
 “The Black Lives Matter movement boosted my confidence to share my story.
 I am a Black woman.
 I felt frustrated by the lack of answers from the investigation into the death of TFL worker Belly Mujinga.
 I was also frustrated by the government’s hesitation to investigate why the BIPOC community has been hit so badly.”